LHNCBC/ucum-lhc/README.md

 * _@returns_ an object with four elements:
    * 'status' contains either 'valid' or 'invalid';
-   * 'ucumCode' the valid ucum code, which may differ from what was passed in (e.g., if 'Gauss' is passed in, this will contain 'G');
+   * 'ucumCode' the valid ucum code, which may differ from what was passed in (e.g., if 'Gauss' is passed in, this will contain 'G') OR null if the string was flagged as invalid;
    * 'msg' contains a message, if the string is invalid, indicating the problem, or an explanation of a substitution such as the substitution of 'G' for 'Gauss'; and